 Dr. Geheb has had executive responsibility for three Academic Health Systems and a major community Health System, six teaching hospitals (including a children’s hospital), and their associated physician group practices associated with four medical schools.
 Dr. Geheb has a long-standing interest in medical education and its training requirements, is experienced in developing clinical and academic programs— including recruitment of physician and administrative leadership— and leading financial and operational integration strategies for academic health systems.
 Dr. Geheb received his Medical Doctorate from Wayne State University School of Medicine and his GME training at the University of Pennsylvania (Internal Medicine and Nephrology).
 He has served on the American Board of Internal Medicine and its Executive Committee (ABIM), was a member of the Internal Medicine review committee of the Accreditation Council for Graduate Medication (ACGME), and was a member of the board and executive committee of the University Health System Consortium (UHC – now Vizient Health), and the Region 5 Health Policy Board of the American Hospital Association.

 Veronica Haque, BIS

 Veronica Haque joined SEMCME in June 2022 and began her role as an administrative assistant.
-She currently works as a program coordinator, assisting on various SEMCME committees and completing miscellaneous administrative work.
+She currently works as a program manager, assisting on various SEMCME committees and completing miscellaneous administrative work.
 She graduated from Oakland University in Spring 2022 obtaining a Bachelor’s degree in Integrative Studies.
 A majority of her coursework focused on business administration within the healthcare industry.
 She was also a member of Oakland University’s Women’s Golf Team and spent five years at the university pursuing both her athletic and academic abilities.
 She spent previous summers working for an assisted living/memory care center and a homecare nursing agency as an administrative and human resource intern.